GitHub-Cloud-Computing/GitHub/git-creash-course/Readme.md

 ## Add

-When we want to stage changes that willbe included in the commit We can use the . to add all possible files.
+When we want to stage changes that will be included in the commit We can use the . to add all possible files.
 ```
 git add Readme.md